softcover/softcover_book/chapters/getting_started.md

 ## The \softcover\ typesetting system
 \label{sec:softcover_system}

 In this section, we'll cover the basics of \softcover, an open-source ebook typesetting system for technical authors.
 Its [*raison d'\^{e}tre*](http://www.merriam-webster.com/dictionary/raison%20d'etre) is producing professional-grade multi-format ebooks from a common set of source files.
 In particular, \softcover\ accepts input in *Markdown*, a lightweight markup language, or *\PolyTeX*, an easy-to-learn subset of the powerful \LaTeX\ typesetting language, and outputs ebooks as HTML, EPUB, MOBI, and PDF.
-The \softcover\  system also comes with a local server that automatically rebuilds a book's HTML output when the source files change, so that your favorite text editor and web browser combine to form a real-time development environment for writing ebooks.[^ipad_trick] Finally, authors can use \softcover\ to upload ebooks and other media files to the [Softcover website](http://www.softcover.io/) with a single command, thereby dramatically lowering the barrier to publishing, updating, and selling digital information products.
+The \softcover\  system also comes with a local server that automatically rebuilds a book's HTML output when the source files change, so that your favorite text editor and web browser combine to form a real-time development environment for writing ebooks.
+Finally, authors can use \softcover\ to upload ebooks and other media files to the [Softcover website](http://www.softcover.io/) with a single command, thereby dramatically lowering the barrier to publishing, updating, and selling digital information products.

 Originally developed under the name *\PolyTeXnic*[^poly_pronunciation] to write the [*Ruby on Rails Tutorial* book](http://railstutorial.org/book) and [*The Tau Manifesto*](http://tauday.com/tau-manifesto), \softcover\  has been rewritten and expanded as part of developing the [Softcover publishing platform](http://www.softcover.io/).
 True to its origins, \softcover\ supports a wide range of features useful for writing technical books, including mathematical typesetting (Eq.~\eqref{eq:maxwell})[^maxwell] and syntax-highlighted source code listings (Listing~\ref{code:eval}).
 It is also well-suited to writing non-technical books, with support for chapters, sections, cross-references, footnotes, lists, figures, tables, etc.---the only requirement is that the *author* be technical.
 (If you know how to use a command line and have a favorite text editor, you are technical enough to use \softcover.)